- Tommy Thompson

 I'm a'tellin' ya, dear reader, we had been thrown right into the eye of the hurricane.
 And so, once again, we were gonna have a wee bit of a learning curve to tackle here in order to get thru this all in one piece.

 The format for these shows was this: There were two bands booked for each night.
 A headliner.
 And an opening act.
 Both bands were widely advertised in the local papers like the SF Chronicle and Oakland Tribune.
-Plus, there were tons of different smaller news rag around at that time.
-The Berkeley Barb being one of the most famous.
+Plus, there were tons of different smaller news rags around at that time.

 Doors were opened to the public at 8pm.
 Attendees each paid a door charge when they entered.
 The amount varied depending on how famous the headliner was.
 In addition to that expense, there was also a drink “minimum.”
 Which meant that each person inside the club had to imbibe at least 1 adult beverage per set.
 If you ordered a glass of water or a soda?
 You still paid the same price as an alcoholic drink.